LewysW/oreo-compiler/README.md

 1. If the executable is not present, follow the above compilation instructions

-2. Open a terminal window in the CS4201-P2-Compiler/src/ directory
+2. Open a terminal window in oreo-compiler/src/ directory

 3. Run the following command with an oreo file name as a parameter: